This sample budget breakdown and our related budgeting tips will help you plan what you should spend on your big day.

 Cushion: 5 percent to 15 percent

-To arrive at a realistic budget, start by researching the price of weddings in your specific area.
-The average varies wildly across the country—from around $20,000 in Little Rock, Arkansas, to $75,000-plus in the ritzy suburbs of Chicago.
+To arrive at a realistic estimate, start by researching the average budget of a wedding near you.
+The price varies wildly across the country—from around $10,000 in Des Moines, Iowa, to around $50,000 in New York, New York.
 At Cost of Wedding, you can enter your ZIP code and get a snapshot of costs in your area.

 Research the Costs